trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 > Anytime we think the problem is "out there", that thought is the problem.
 We empower what's out there to control us.
 The change paradigm is "outside-in" - what's out there has to change before we can change.

 Choices have consequences.
 When we choose we have to think about our values and the consequences and how they evaluate in light of our values.
 If we choose wrongly and dislike the consequences of our decision, that's what we call mistakes.
 Mistakes need to be instantly acknowledged and corrected.
 That's where we learn to avoid them in the future.
 Covering up mistakes is another mistake.
 We lie and break our characters, even more, trying to self-deceive us and rationalize our behavior to make us look good.
-Our response to our own mistakes is what can hurt us.
+Our response to our mistakes is what can hurt us.

 > Chasing after the poisonous snake that bites is will only drive the poison through our entire system.
 It is far better to take measures immediately to get the poison out.